Sheila Rowbotham: Recent professional life

 In 2004, Rowbotham was elected as a fellow of the Royal Society of Arts.
 She was Professor of Gender and Labour History, Sociology at the University of Manchester, England, until her involuntary retirement in 2008.

 Rowbotham's involuntary retirement from the University of Manchester caused protest from students.
 The Facebook group Save Sheila Rowbotham was established to campaign for her continuation as a Lecturer.
 The same year she published the first-ever biography of Edward Carpenter, entitled Edward Carpenter: A Life of Liberty and Love and did continue to teach within the Sociology department at Manchester.
 In Autumn 2008, her request to stay on after the age of 65 to a third of her job was refused.
 However, after protests from students, academics and others internationally the university offered Rowbotham a third of research professorship.
 She is currently a Simon Professor.

 Rowbotham's 2009 biography of Edward Carpenter was shortlisted for the James Tait Black Memorial Prize.

-Rowbotham was the Eccles Centre Writer in Residence at the British Library for 2012 where her research enabled completion of Rebel Crossings.
+Rowbotham was the Eccles Centre Writer in Residence for 2012 at the British Library, where her research enabled completion of Rebel Crossings.

 She was portrayed by the actor Jo Herbert in the British film Misbehaviour (2020) about the 1970 Miss World protests.

+Reviewing Rowbotham's 2021 memoir, Daring to Hope: My Life in the 1970s, Yvonne Roberts wrote in The Guardian that the book "records an exhausting life of activism, lecturing, pamphleteering, editing, book writing, journalism, travelling, speech-making, struggling with the emerging ideas and conflicts....Rowbotham has wisdom – and wit."

+In recognition of her achievements, Rowbotham was awarded an honorary degree (Doctor of Laws) by the University of Bristol in 2022.